oengusmacinog-zz/oens-docs/docs/source/scss-to-mergestyles.rst

     LayerBase.notifyHostChanged(this.props.id);

-When LayerBase is using the @customizable decorator then the Class is no longer ``LayerBase`` but the outputted Class of :class:`ComponentWithInjectedProps` which itself does not possess the static class **notifyHostChanged**, so you will get a *Not a Function* error.
-There is a bug open [here](https://github.com/OfficeDev/office-ui-fabric-react/issues/3988).
+When :Class:`LayerBase` is using the :class:`@customizable` decorator then the Class is no longer :Class:`LayerBase` but the outputted Class of :class:`ComponentWithInjectedProps` which itself does not possess the static function :func:`notifyHostChanged`, so you will get a **Not a Function** error.
+There is a bug open here: `link <https://github.com/OfficeDev/office-ui-fabric-react/issues/3988>`_.

 In the meantime there are two possible options: